 FOUR YEARS IN THE MAKING AND, ALREADY, CURRICULUM UPDATES

-In January 2018, the University of Maryland Smith school will reach the online MBA program’s four-year mark.
+In January 2018, the University of Maryland Smith school reached the online MBA program’s four-year mark.
 In less than five years, the school has already undergone a review of the curriculum to make enhancements for students.

 Frels and Young both describe two big changes that have come out of Smith’s recent curriculum update.
 First, there is more emphasis on students getting a firm grounding in finance and analytics.
 “We’ve bumped up the required analytics content by one credit,” Frels says.
 “We did this by taking one of the existing analytics courses and slowing it down by splitting it into two, two-credit classes.”